Developer Guide

 4.6 Automatic Tab Switching

-In this section we will explain how the Automatic Tab Switching Feature
+In this section we will explain how the Automatic Tab Switching Feature feature works.
+We will do so by going

 through a sequence diagram.